 What to Keep in Mind When Asking for Money

-Community organizations or your neighbors may be willing to help fund you.
+Friends, family, neighbors, and community organizations may be able to help fund you.
 Things to keep in mind when asking for a contribution include:

 - Be specific on how you will be spending the funds (program fee, tuition, airfare, personal travel, special project, etc).